Skip to main content

 Scorecards are defined per blueprint, and can be created/modified from the blueprint itself in your builder.

-Take a look at your Service blueprint, it has a Production Readiness scorecard that defines and track three rules.
+Take a look at your Service blueprint, it has a Production Readiness scorecard that defines and tracks three rules.

 Learn more: